amotivv-inc/memory-box-inference/USER_GUIDE.md

 **What they are:** Analytics provide insights into API usage, performance, and costs.

 **How they work:**
-- The proxy tracks detailed metrics for all requests
+- The gateway tracks detailed metrics for all requests
 - Analytics are scoped to organizations
 - Analytics can be filtered by user, date range, model, etc.
 - Analytics include token usage, costs, success rates, and more